rubymonsters/testing-for-beginners/source/05-rspec/01-basics.md

 add the actual tests, i.e. that's the equivalent to defining methods that start with `test_` in Minitest.

-Under the hood RSpec uses a lot of [metaprogramming](http://rubylearning.com/blog/2010/11/23/dont-know-metaprogramming-in-ruby/).
+Under the hood RSpec uses a lot of [metaprogramming](http://rubylearning.com/blog/2010/11/23/dont-know-metaprogramming-in-ruby/);
-I.e. RSpec has methods that, when called, define code, classes and methods, according to the arguments you pass.
+i.e. RSpec has methods that, when called, define code, classes and methods, according to the arguments you pass.
 For example the code `describe User do ... end` defines a class, and methods like `context`, and `it` add more code to this class.
 RSpec then, eventually, executes this code automatically, and runs